timhtheos/iterm2-touchbar/README.md

 # iTerm2 Touchbar

-Custom MBP touchbar plugin for ZSH.
+Custom MBP touchbar plugin for iTerm2, zsh, tmux, vim, git, vagrant, et. al.

 This is a fork from [iam4x/zsh-iterm-touchbar](https://github.com/iam4x/zsh-iterm-touchbar) on May